Bobovica (river)

 The Bobovica (Бобовица) is the richest tributary of upper flow of Vrbanja river, although it is marked on some maps as "Kruševica".
-However, the latter name is for another river about 30 kilometers downflow.
+However, the latter name is for another river about 30 kilometers downstream.
 Bobovica's length is around 12 km.
 Its mouth is in Kruševo Brdo.
-During the 1960s there were about 15 mills on this river, the mouth of which is in Obodnik.
+During the 1960s, there were about 15 mills on this river, the mouth of which is in Obodnik.

 Bobovica arises (on 1,220 m) between north-western slopes of Meokrnje Mountain and south-eastern slopes of Očauš.
 The water source is on east acclivity of the Vijenac Hill (1,375 m), in the gorge which is exponed to Ciganska planina (Gipsy's Mountain), on the significant lower position compared with Vrbanja river.
 The canyon depth is around 380 m.
 It flows through the Bobovice village (769 m).